kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelselectors-to-podaffinity/README.md

 their Pod specs as it is.

-To use this enhancement, users need to enable the feature gate (during this feature is in the alpha.), and add `MatchLabelKeys` on their PodAffinity/PodAntiAffinity.
+To use this enhancement, users need to enable the feature gate (during this feature is in the alpha.), and add `MatchLabelSelectors` on their PodAffinity/PodAntiAffinity.

 **Downgrade**

-kube-apiserver will ignore `MatchLabelKeys` in PodAffinity/PodAntiAffinity, and thus, kube-scheduler will also do nothing with it.
+kube-apiserver will ignore `MatchLabelSelectors` in PodAffinity/PodAntiAffinity, and thus, kube-scheduler will also do nothing with it.

 ### Version Skew Strategy